-The office of the chief executive of public pathology services for Western Australia employed or engaged under section 19 of the Hospitals and Health Services Act 1927 is prescribed as an authorised officer for the purposes of the definition of that term in section 50B(1).
+(2) The office of the chief pathologist in PathWest in the North Metropolitan Health Service is prescribed for the purposes of the definition of authorised officer in section 50B(1).

-[Regulation 4 amended in Gazette 12 Jul 2005 p.
-3240; 21 Apr 2011 p.
-1468.]
+[Regulation 4 inserted in Gazette 24 Jun 2016 p.
+2320.]